boxerbomb/PokemonClone/README.md

 The project is based on [this tutorial](https://gamedevacademy.org/html5-phaser-tutorial-top-down-games-with-tiled)

+I will work on a better tutorial for making maps to better help the community.

 ----------------------------------------------------------------------
 # Map Data
 The map can be any size with 64px tiles